 Venial sins are the kind that "do not set us in direct opposition to the will and friendship of God", can be remitted by contrition and reception of other Sacraments, but they too are rightly and usefully declared in confession.

-The sacrament of reconciliation (also known as confession) is available 45 minutes before each Mass, until 15 minutes before Mass.
-It is also available by appointment by contacting the pastor at the parish office.
+The sacrament of reconciliation is celebrated 45 minutes before each Mass (ending 15 minutes before Mass), and is also available by appointment by contacting the pastor at 306-789-8276.